-Early Admission Regulations
+Early Admission to Kindergarten

-Prior Enrollment in Nonpublic Schools
+Prior Enrollment in an In-State Nonpublic School

-Per COMAR 13A.08.02-2C., Non-State Residents, a 5-year-old child who moves into Maryland who has had a public kindergarten experience in another state for part of the school year shall be enrolled in kindergarten.
-This recognizes that the state from which the child is transferring may have established a different regulation for determining the age for school attendance.
-These students are enrolled as transfers without using the early admission to kindergarten regulation.
+In accordance with Maryland regulations, a child who is 5 years old and moves to Maryland with previous enrollment in a public kindergarten program for part of the school year in another state shall be enrolled in kindergarten at AACPS.
+This reciprocity is granted with the understanding that other states may have established different criteria for determining the age for school attendance.
+Students transferring to kindergarten from out-of-state are enrolled as transfer students without using the early admission to kindergarten regulation.

 Accommodations for Non-English Speakers

-The Maryland State Department of Education has determined that a local school system is not required to make adjustments in its early admission regulation to pre-kindergarten, kindergarten, and first grade for non-English speaking students.
+The Maryland State Department of Education has determined that a local school system is not required to make adjustments in its early admission regulation to kindergarten and first grade for non-English speaking students.
 Assessments for early admission to kindergarten and first grade will be administered in the language of instruction – English.